Listen to Spotify on a Plane: Offline and In-Flight Tips

 Completely legal.
 Airlines allow personal audio devices with headphones during flights.
 Just keep your phone in airplane mode as the crew requires, and follow any instructions during takeoff and landing about electronic devices.
 Downloaded Spotify content plays entirely from your device’s local storage.

 Offline Spotify playback is light on battery.
-In our testing, it used about 5-8% per hour, much less than video streaming or gaming.
-With airplane mode on (which kills the radios that drain battery), most phones can handle 10+ hours of continuous playback on a full charge.
+In our testing, it used only a small amount per hour, far less than streaming video or browsing the web over Wi-Fi.
+With airplane mode on and the screen off, most phones can handle many hours of music on a full charge, which is usually more than enough to cover a long flight without reaching for a charger or pulling out the cable.

-No. Downloaded songs are encrypted and tied to your Spotify account.
-You can’t transfer them to another device or share them via Bluetooth or AirDrop.
-Each person needs their own Premium subscription and their own downloads.
-If you want to share music taste, you can create a collaborative Spotify playlist before the flight.
+No. Downloaded songs are encrypted and tied to your Spotify account, so you can’t transfer them to another device or share via Bluetooth or AirDrop.
+Each person needs their own Premium subscription and downloads.
+To share music taste, you can create a collaborative Spotify playlist before the flight.